 49 Squadron Association

-The Webmaster is happy to give presentations to interested groups on a range of subjects described below.........some directly involve the history of 49Sqn but others are of general military history interest.
+The author is happy to give presentations to interested groups on a range of subjects described below.

 Presentations can be modified to suit the audience.........both in length and type of content.